Horace Jacobs

-Horace Jacobs (April 5, 1816 – May 3, 1884) was a notable physician in Springfield, Massachusetts.
+Horace Jacobs (April 5, 1816 – May 3, 1884) was a medical doctor in Springfield, Massachusetts.
 He was the first doctor to practice Eclectic Medicine in the Connecticut River Valley area of Massachusetts.

 Early life and education

 He was one of nine children born to Simeon Jacobs and Mary Kenney in Royalston, Massachusetts.
 Simeon's grandfather, the Rev. Whitman Jacobs was an influential Baptist preacher, while Mary's father, the Rev. Enoch Kenny was also a minister.
 His father died when he was young and he moved to live with his uncle, Dr. Isaac Jacobs in Exeter, Maine, where he studied in the public schools and began to learn about medicine.

 Career

 He moved to South Hadley, Massachusetts, to study with his brother, Dr. Sumner Jacobs.
 After two years, he began practicing with his brother.

 He then moved to Chicopee Falls, Massachusetts, and practiced there until 1855.
 He studied in Westfield, Massachusetts for two years, then moved to Springfield, Massachusetts, where he was one of the first eclectic physicians.
 He had a very successful practice, with patients from all around.
 He became the leader in the practice of eclectic medicine in the area, respected by his peers.
 This was difficult at first, as others were unwilling to accept differing methods.

 The Springfield Republican said at his death: "A steadfast sense of right determined his convictions and laid the course of his action.
 For this quality, together with his dignity, sound judgment and genuine good sense, he was much esteemed in his community."

 He was an instructor for a student at Harvard University in 1845.

 He served in the City Council, and was president of the Holyoke Paper Company.

 He helped to develop West Springfield, where he had substantial real estate.